gudabhavishya-ops/India-s-Largest-Companies-Web-Scraping-Data-Analysis-Python/README.md

 # Source
 Data scraped from:
-🔗 Wikipedia – List of India's Largest Companies
+https://en.wikipedia.org/wiki/List_of_largest_companies_in_India – List of India's Largest Companies

 # Data Extracted
 The following columns were collected: